 It all comes down to how allergic you are to the bites of the female mosquito (she’s the only one that bites, to get nourishment for her eggs).
 If you react severely to bites, then you will have more symptoms such as large welts and itchy lumps or blisters.

 If you’re allergic to mosquitoes, or just want to be rid of them, then Acacia Pest Control can do the job.
-Our exterminators can also eradicate the nearby breeding sites in the yard or other areas.
+Our exterminators can also eradicate the nearby breeding sites in the yard or other areas to prevent a severe allergy and severe reactions.
 Call us today on 1300 257 774 or request a callback on the website.